 - Ai.
 Fundamental laws governing dynamics: gravitational attraction, Newton’s laws;

 - Aii.
-Kinematic analysis in 1-D and 2-D covering both linear and angular systems and examples of their application, to include the polar form of the velocity and acceleration vector and rigid body kinematics;
+Kinematic analysis in 1-D and 2-D covering both linear and angular systems and examples of their application, to include the Cartesian, polar and path form of the velocity and acceleration vector;

 - Aiii.
 Kinetics of 1-D systems including examples with variable acceleration, concept of conservative forces;

 - Aiv.
 Alternative dynamic analysis methods: impulse-momentum and energy methods and examples of their application.

 - Bi.
 Thermodynamic Properties